Massachusetts & Cape Cod Solar Energy Incentives are some of the best in the country!

 We are not tax professionals and urge you to consult with your tax professional for the best advice.

 In addition to the ITC, businesses may take advantage of 5 year MACRS accelerated depreciation and 80% federal bonus depreciation in 2023.
-This will be reduced to 60% for 2024.
+This will be reduced to 60% for 2024 and 40% for 2025.

 Residential Renewable Energy Tax Credit